 4. The Wedding Reception: A Feast of Life and Love

-5. The Kalosorisma: Welcoming Guests
+5. The Kalosorisma: Welcoming Tradition in Greece

 6. Breaking Plates: Symbolizing Good Luck